fractional-finance/Weavr-Protocol/README.md

-# Weave
+# Frabric-protocol

-Hey there, Welcome to Weave. :wave:
+Hey there, Welcome to Frabric. :wave:

 Weave is Frabric's resource for all blockchain related objects and entities, which means it encompasses almost our entire business infrastructure.